Bruno Gustavo da Silva: Ultimate Fighting Championship

 Silva faced Tyson Nam on 11 March 2023, at UFC Fight Night 221.
 He won the fight via technical submission due to a rear-naked choke in round two.
 This win earned him the Performance of the Night award.

 Silva was scheduled to face Cody Durden on 23 September 2023, at UFC Fight Night 228.
 However, the bout was cancelled because Durden filled in to face Jake Hadley at UFC on ESPN: Sandhagen vs. Font as a result of the withdrawal of Hadley's original opponent.
 Durden and Silva faced each other on 20 July 2024, at UFC on ESPN 60.
 Silva won the fight by technical knockout in the second round.
 This fight earned him another Performance of the Night award.

 Silva faced former RIZIN Bantamweight Champion Manel Kape on 14 December 2024 at UFC on ESPN 63.
 Despite delivering three low-blows resulting in a point deduction for Silva, Silva ended up losing the fight by technical knockout via a body kick and punches in the third round.

 Silva was scheduled to face Joshua Van on 8 March 2025, at UFC 313.
 However, Silva pulled out due to an injury and was replaced by Road to UFC Season 2 flyweight winner Rei Tsuruya.
-The bout was re-scheduled and took place on 7 June 2025 at UFC 316.
+The bout was rescheduled and took place on 7 June 2025 at UFC 316.
 Silva lost the fight by technical knockout late into the third round.

 Silva faced Park Hyun-sung on 18 October 2025 at UFC Fight Night 262.
 He won the fight via a rear-naked choke submission in the third round.

+Silva was scheduled to face Lone'er Kavanagh on 14 March 2026, at UFC Fight Night 269.
+However, Kavanagh withdrew from the bout to headline UFC Fight Night 268.
+Former LFA Flyweight Champion Charles Johnson stepped in as a replacement to face Silva.
+Silva lost the fight by split decision.

+Silva faced Édgar Cháirez on 6 June 2026 at UFC Fight Night 278.
+He lost the fight via a rear-naked choke submission in the first round.